conda-forge/jira-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `jira` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `jira, jira-base, jira-with-cli` can be installed with `conda`:

 ```
-conda install jira
+conda install jira jira-base jira-with-cli
 ```

 or with `mamba`:

 ```
-mamba install jira
+mamba install jira jira-base jira-with-cli
 ```

 It is possible to list all of the versions of `jira` available on your platform with `conda`: